skrattaren/apf.rst/apf.rst

 - [p.
 146/110] "There was a path, though.
 It led across the fields for half a mile or so, then disappeared abruptly."

-  This would be a good description of "`Wheatfield with Crows`_" by Van Gogh, who took his own life shortly after finishing this painting.
+  This would be a good description of **Wheatfield with Crows** by Van Gogh, who took his own life shortly after finishing this painting.

 - [p.
 151/114] "Her mother's favourite dish had been Genocide by